-Parachute Badges-with wings may be worn on the upper part of the right arm by officers who are qualified parachutists and who are serving or who have served in Airborne, Commando, or Small Raids units and formations.
-The Army khaki pattern is to be worn with khaki battledress and khaki drill and the Army blue and gold pattern with blue uniform and blue battledress.
-This badge is not to be worn with Mess Dress.
+Parachute Badges.
+The Army pattern parachute badge, with wings, may be worn by officers who are qualified parachutists and are serving or have served in Airborne, Commando or Small Raids units and formations.
+The appropriate badge is to be worn on the uppermost part of the right arm as follows:-

+On battledress and tunics the full-sized badge: khaki pattern on khaki dress and the blue and gold pattern on blue dress;